JARVVVIS/DeepFake-Detection/README.md

 DeepFake Detection
 ===

 DeepFakes have been in the news for over an year now, mostly for all the wrong reasons.
-This repository is home to implementation of various deepfake detection algorithms tested on [FaceForensics++ Dataset](https://github.com/ondyari/FaceForensics).
+This repository is home to implementation of various deepfake detection algorithms tested on Google AI's [Deep Fake Detection Dataset](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html).

 ## Algorithms